dis-orientation/dis-orientation.github.io/involved.md

 1. First and foremost, GitHub provides free hosting.
 When setting up a website, there are usually two key aspects to doing so: (i) purchasing a domain name (something like `example.com`) and (ii) paying for someone to store the files that generate your website on a server that is connected to the internet.
 Since GitHub provides free hosting, the only thing we have to do is pay for the domain name, `dis-orientation.info`, reducing the cost to maintain this project.

 1. Second, GitHub inherently employs a version control system.
 This allows us to run the website in a de-centralized manner, while still having a high degree of transparency and accountability.
 GitHub allows its users to see all of the changes that have been made to files, who made those changes, and when they were made.
 (It also allows us to revert to older versions of those files, which, practically speaking, is a great provision in case of accidental deletion of any of the website files!)
-The dis-orientation collective highly values transparency (after all, we're trying to make universities more transparent by airing dirty laundry that they otherwise hide with their narratives), and so using GitHub provides transparency within our collective itself by allowing all of our contributors to see who made which changes.
+The Dis-Orientation Collective highly values transparency (after all, we're trying to make universities more transparent by airing dirty laundry that they otherwise hide with their narratives), and so using GitHub provides transparency within our collective itself by allowing all of our contributors to see who made which changes.
 It also easily allows us to have many universities contribute content, without necessarily having to coordinate with every other university that is involved with the collective, which we would have to do if we were sharing one Wordpress account.

 1. Finally, once you've made it over the first hurdle of getting everything set up, GitHub hosting provides a really easy way to write content that is very straightforward to learn.